 Of course, the meatloaf tastes amazing as a standalone dish if you are in a rush.
 I at least like making some mashed potatoes or a side salad to eat with it though!

-How To Store The Veggie Loaf
+How To Store The Veggie Loaf Recipe

-This recipe keeps wonderfully!
+This veggie loaf recipe keeps wonderfully!